-After you export data from your current system(s), you should take time to clean it up before importing it into Infusionsoft.
-Data must be in a .CSV format; it’s the only acceptable file type.
-Here are a few recommendations that will help your import go more smoothly.
+After you export data from your current system(s), clean it up before importing it into Infusionsoft.
+Data must be in a .CSV format which is the only acceptable file type.
+Here are a few recommendations that will help your import go smoothly.

-Remove duplicate columns and columns that store information you won't need in Infusionsoft to segment, communicate, or produce reports.
+Remove duplicate columns and columns that store information that you don't need to segment, communicate, or produce reports.

 Delete empty rows and columns

 Blank rows and columns will corrupt the import.

 Use clear and concise column headers

 If there are any confusing or unclear headers in your data, this can cause data to be imported to the wrong areas.

 Ensure the column headers accurately describe the column of data